1. Setup Webchat Interface

 Manual Mode

-In manual mode, the webchat will not be fixed to the bottom right.
-Instead, the webchat window will grow to fit any div you place it in.
+Positions the chat window freely within your page layout.
+Rather than being fixed to the bottom right, the webchat grows to fit any div you place it in.

 html tag